AnonySE26/ScalPatchFinder/README.md

 ## Pipeline of SPFinder

-First, given the a CVE description and all commits (commit message + code diff) of a repository, SPFinder first pre-ranks all commits using BM25 + CVE time information; then, for the top 10k commits, it extracts 9 features(Table~\ref{tab:feature_set}) including hierarchical embedding and path embedding; finally, it leverages LightGBM to combine these features into the final ranking score.
+As shown in the figure above, first, given the a CVE description and all commits (commit message + code diff) of a repository, SPFinder first pre-ranks all commits using BM25 + CVE time information; then, for the top 10k commits, it extracts 9 features including hierarchical embedding and path embedding; finally, it leverages LightGBM to combine these features into the final ranking score.

 ## Features used in SPFinder